 To help protect your account further, you can often set up:

-Instant spending notifications – these tell you every time your card is used, so you can spot unusual activity quickly.
+instant spending notifications – these tell you every time your card is used, so you can spot unusual activity quickly.

-Daily spending and cash withdrawal limits – your card will automatically stop if these are reached.
+daily spending and cash withdrawal limits – your card will automatically stop if these are reached.

 Fraudsters set up scams to try and trick you into sharing your details.
-Always be wary of cold callers or links within emails asking for your bank details.
+Always be wary of cold callers or links in emails asking for your bank details.
 If in doubt, don’t do it.
 See how to spot a scam for full help.

 Debit card fees

-Debit cards are usually free to use, but there are some charges to be aware of:
+Debit cards are usually free to use, but there are some charges to be aware of.

-- Using the card overseas or in a foreign currency.
 Your bank will usually use the Visa or Mastercard exchange rate – look for the logo on your card.
 Both are generally competitive, but your bank might then add on:

 - a currency exchange fee – often around 3% of the transaction amount

-- a spending or cash fee every time the card is used – except for euros within the EU
+- a spending or cash fee every time the card is used – except for euros within the EU.

 - Withdrawing cash.
 Many cash machines are free, but some have one-off fees to withdraw money.
 Cancel and try another one to avoid this.